sreeharshabandi/sreeharshabandi.github.io/_posts/2020-06-15-CaptainMon.md

 }
 ```

-Windows Management Instrumentation:
+<p><strong>Windows Management Instrumentation:</strong></p>

-Windows Management Instrumentation (WMI) is the infrastructure for management data and operations on Windows-based operating systems.
+<p>Windows Management Instrumentation (WMI) is the infrastructure for management data and operations on Windows-based operating systems.
 You can use WMI from client applications and scripts.
 It provides an infrastructure that makes it easy to both discover and perform management tasks.
-In addition, you can add to the set of possible management tasks by creating your own WMI providers.
+In addition, you can add to the set of possible management tasks by creating your own WMI providers.</P>

-WQLEventQuery:
+<p><strong>WQLEventQuery:</p></strong>

-Represents a WMI event query in WQL format.
-Following Constructor related to WQLEventQuery is used in CaptainMon.
+<p>Represents a WMI event query in WQL format.
+Following Constructor related to WQLEventQuery is used in CaptainMon.</P>

 WqlEventQuery(String, String, TimeSpan): This initializes a new instance of the WqlEventQuery class with the specified event class name, condition, and grouping interval.

-Following implementation is made in CaptainMon for defining an Event Query object in powershell:
+<p>Following implementation is made in CaptainMon for defining an Event Query object in powershell:</P>

 ```c#
 $query = New-Object System.Management.WQLEventQuery("__InstanceCreationEvent",$new_process_check_interval,"TargetInstance ISA 'Win32_Process'" );